jeremyong/Selene/README.md

 print(bar.x()) -- will print '-4'
 ```

+Member variables registered in this way which are declared `const`
+will not have a setter generated for them.

 ### Registering Object Instances

 You can also register an explicit object which was instantiated from